What can you do with a health major? There are numerous possiblities.

-There is no doubt that, in today’s society, health is a popular topic.
-Increased interest in nutrition, exercise and overall well-being in light of an obesity epidemic and growing healthcare costs demands individuals who are primed to make a difference.
+There is no doubt that in today’s society, health is a popular topic.
+An increased interest in nutrition, exercise and overall well-being has developed in light of the obesity epidemic, and growing healthcare costs demand individuals who are primed to make a difference.